Timothy "TJ" Knob, Jr.

 Challenge Accepted: Preventing Burn-On When Cooking Cheese Sauce in a Jacketed Kettle

-As anyone who has melted cheese on a stovetop knows, it is nearly impossible to keep it from sticking to the pot.
-And cleaning the inside surface afterward can be difficult.
-This was the challenge faced recently by one of our contract process and packaging customers.
-See how we solved this challenge in our latest blog article:
+As anyone who has melted cheese on a stovetop knows, it is nearly impossible to keep it from sticking to the pot and cleaning the inside surface afterward can be difficult.
+See how we solved this challenge for one of our contract process and packaging customers...

 Sauce Manufacturing: Be Sure to Consider These When Choosing Your Processing Equipment

-The sauce category within the food manufacturing industry is growing about 4.1% per year, spurring product innovation from both small and large processors.
-Processing vessel options can be as varied as the sauces themselves, with many design choices that will impact your product’s quality, consistency and production efficiency.
-To help you decide what’s best for your sauce processing operation, be sure to consider these factors:
+The sauce category within the food manufacturing industry is growing about 4% per year, spurring product innovation from both small and large processors.
+To help you choose the right vessel for your sauce processing operation, be sure to consider these factors...

 Challenge Accepted: Faster Cooling in Jamaica